“Intuition isn’t here for us to create a beautiful outcome, it’s here for us to create a beautiful journey.”

-Of course, it’s not always so dramatic in practice. just a typical ordinary days that I may be playing and splashing and mixing paint; but when it flows, it’s indescribable.
-When it flows, when it’s the ones that give me the ‘my breath just caught’ feeling, it’s then that I know I was touched by the whisper of the Divine.
+Of course, it’s not always so dramatic in practice.
+There’s typical ordinary days that I may be playing and splashing and mixing paint; but when it flows, it’s indescribable.
+When it flows, when I see the ones that give me the ‘my breath just caught’ feeling, it’s then that I know I was touched by the whisper of the Divine.
 I couldn’t express these things by myself.
 They feel so utterly connected and magical, I know there was divine presence there and it was a blessing.
 That’s why I believe in showing up, whether I feel like it or not.
 I work through the shit instead of letting the shit get me down.
-Though sometimes it does get me down, I’m human, but I get back up and keep creating, but let me tell you that sometimes…there’s a lot of shit!
+Though sometimes it does get me down, I’m human, but I get back up and keep creating; …tho let me tell you that sometimes…there’s a lot of shit!!!

 I have a saying that started in my painting life but has extended into my waking life which goes like this, “Well, the worst thing I can do is fuck it up; and I can’t fuck it up!”
 This started when I was painting and I’d look at a piece in progress and I’d be nervous to do another layer or try a different color, or whatever it was I was contemplating but scared to do because I might ‘ruin the piece.’
 And then I started to take a more impersonal view of it.
 Instead of getting attached to this object in front of me, I promised myself I’d go with my instincts and just do the thing that came into my head and not worry about the outcome!
 I would listen to that intuitive response of ‘add yellow’.
 That’s where my mantra came from, “Well, the worst thing I can do is fuck it up; and I can’t fuck it up!”
 I’d say this to myself and just go for it because ultimately, it’s just a painting and nothing to get attached to.
 It’s so easy to attach to it or things or outcomes so I’d practice this mantra and then I’d just go for it!

 And you know what?
-Sometimes, it’d turn out like shit!
+Sometimes, it’d turn out like real pure shit!
+HAHA.
 Pure gross, messed that up, can’t go back, what did I do…shit!
 And I’d be dumbfounded about why I ever thought that was a good idea?
 Why did I make that decision?
 Why did I let myself do that?
 That couldn’t have been my intuition because my intuition wouldn’t have let me make something so shit!
+Would it?

-And sometimes it’d be the most beautiful thing I’d ever seen or after a few more layers it’d turn into the most beautiful thing I’d ever seen.
+And other times it’d be the most beautiful thing I’d ever seen.
+Then other times that shit one, after a few more layers it’d turn into the most beautiful thing I’d ever seen.
+Last but not least, sometimes it’d keep being shit and would have to be scrapped, because some things in life aren’t meant for us to finish or continuing on with.
 I’ve been learning the impersonal lesson of the universe and our intuition.
 Following our intuition or the divine guidance doesn’t always lead to the outcome we thought up.
 Sometimes it leads to shit or what we ‘perceive’ as shit.
 But that’s just it, it’s all a perception.
 In divine language what happened was a necessary step.
 A blessing.
 It’s up to us to find the beauty or find the acceptance in each layer and keep moving on.
 Intuition isn’t here for us to create a beautiful outcome, it’s here for us to create a beautiful journey.

 We can over think it.
 We can think we can think our way out of it.
 We can think our mind has control and can make sense of it, but it can’t.
-Another great lesson I’m learning is that, I can’t think my way out of a thinking problem or a thought loop.
+Another great lesson I’m learning is that, I can’t think my way out of a thinking problem or another way I like to say it is, I can’t think my way out of a thought trap.Spoiler, it’s a trap!
 So the only way forward is by trusting that intuitive guidance and accepting each layer for what it is.
 Sometimes it’s perceived as shit, but we learn from it, sometimes it’s perceived as beauty and we learn from it.

 I can look at a painting as something to be finished or I can look at a painting as a journey to be had and not an end result to be attained.
 I can lose myself in the process and become one with the movement.
 And it’s this that I can carry over into everyday life with everyday things, decisions or choices.
 Painting has taught me life lessons of connecting with my flow and just being on the journey because really, in the end, I can’t fuck it up.
 There is no destination, there is a journey that will end one day on this earth and we don’t know when and we really have no control over it.
 So, what am I wasting my time thinking too much about?